 Especially in the summer months, the Rocky Mountains are a wonderful place to live and work.
 From June to August the weather is usually excellent.
-And because Banff lies in the middle of the Rockies, many outdoor activities are possible.
+And because Banff lies in the middle of the Rockies, there are many outdoor activities you can do.
 Some of them are even accessible on foot.

 Furthermore, the nightlife in Banff offers plenty of opportunities.
 There are several cafes (some with live music), restaurants, and nightclubs.
-Of course the nightlife in Banff can not be compared to that of a big city but there is enough to do to entertain yourself seven nights a week.
+Of course Banff’s nightlife can not be compared to that of a big city but there is enough to do to entertain yourself seven nights a week.

 In addition, the small scale of Banff has a significant advantage: You quickly make several social contacts through colleagues at work.
-That and the great environment make you feel at home very soon.
+That and the great environment make you feel at home very quickly.

-If you’re not sure yet wether (temporarily) moving to Banff is a good idea, I advice you to read this post about the pros and cons of moving to Banff.
+If you’re not sure yet wether (temporarily) moving to Banff is a good idea, read this post about the pros and cons of moving to Banff.

 What Kind of Work Visa’s Can You Get?

-Now that you’re interested in working in Banff you probably want to know how to obtain a work visa, eh?
+Now that you’re interested in working in Banff you might want to know how to obtain a work visa, eh?
 The IEC offers you three categories:

 - Working Holiday Program